karenpayneoregon/console-apps/SpectreUserInput.md

 }
 ```

-## Accept a single input from a lisr
+## Accept a single input from a list

 Example, we have an app that the user be English or Arabic?